SwarmCitySupport/FAQ/README.md

 Question | Answer
 -------- | ----------
 **What is a Swarm City Token (SWT)?** | The SWT is a utility to pay for transactions in the Swarm City ecosystem **Why do I need to exchange tokens?** | For the benefit of this project it was necessary to fork the brand from Arcade City to Swarm City.
-However, we wanted to make sure the brand fork did not impact Arcade City token owners
-The last step to completing our rebranding process is upgrading our token to ‘Swarm City Token’ (SWT).
+However, we wanted to make sure the brand fork did not impact Arcade City token owners.
+The last step to completing our rebranding process is upgrading our token to ‘Swarm City Token’ (SWT)
 **What can I use SWT for?** | The Swarm City Ecosystem will run on SWT **Why the brand fork?** | There are 2 key reasons for the brand fork: the ARC symbol was already in use by some other coins the current token contract cannot be renamed, so cannot follow the brand change